sst/sst/www/docs/constructs/v1/RDS.md

 _Type_ : [`Duration`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Duration.html)

-_Default_ : `Duration.days(1)`
+_Default_ : `Duration.days(1)
+`

 The number of days during which automatic DB snapshots are retained.
 Automatic backup retention cannot be disabled on serverless clusters.
 Must be a value from 1 day to 35 days.

-stable

 ### clusterIdentifier?

 _Type_ : `string`

-_Default_ : `- A name is automatically generated.`
+_Default_ : `- A name is automatically generated.
+`

-An optional identifier for the cluster.
+An optional identifier for the cluster

-stable

 ### credentials?

 _Type_ : [`Credentials`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Credentials.html)

-_Default_ : `- A username of 'admin' and SecretsManager-generated password`
+_Default_ : `- A username of 'admin' and SecretsManager-generated password `

-Credentials for the administrative user.
+Credentials for the administrative user

-stable

 ### deletionProtection?

 _Type_ : `boolean`

-_Default_ : `- true if removalPolicy is RETAIN, false otherwise`
+_Default_ : `- true if removalPolicy is RETAIN, false otherwise `

 Indicates whether the DB cluster should have deletion protection enabled.

-stable

 ### enableDataApi?

 _Type_ : `boolean`

-_Default_ : `false`
+_Default_ : `false
+`

 Whether to enable the Data API.

 https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html
-stable

 ### parameterGroup?

 _Type_ : [`IParameterGroup`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IParameterGroup.html)

-_Default_ : `- no parameter group.`
+_Default_ : `- no parameter group.
+`

-Additional parameters to pass to the database engine.
+Additional parameters to pass to the database engine

-stable

 ### removalPolicy?

 _Type_ : [`RemovalPolicy`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.RemovalPolicy.html)

-_Default_ : `- RemovalPolicy.SNAPSHOT (remove the cluster and instances, but retain a snapshot of the data)`
+_Default_ : `- RemovalPolicy.SNAPSHOT (remove the cluster and instances, but retain a snapshot of the data) `

 The removal policy to apply when the cluster and its instances are removed from the stack or replaced during an update.

-stable

 ### securityGroups?

 _Type_ : [`ISecurityGroup`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.ISecurityGroup.html)

-_Default_ : `- a new security group is created.`
+_Default_ : `- a new security group is created if `vpc` was provided.
+  If the `vpc` property was not provided, no VPC security groups will be associated with the DB cluster.
+`

 Security group.

-stable

 ### storageEncryptionKey?

 _Type_ : [`IKey`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IKey.html)

-_Default_ : `- the default master key will be used for storage encryption`
+_Default_ : `- the default master key will be used for storage encryption `

 The KMS key for storage encryption.

-stable

 ### subnetGroup?

 _Type_ : [`ISubnetGroup`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.ISubnetGroup.html)

-_Default_ : `- a new subnet group will be created.`
+_Default_ : `- a new subnet group is created if `vpc` was provided.
+  If the `vpc` property was not provided, no subnet group will be associated with the DB cluster `

 Existing subnet group for the cluster.

-stable

 ### vpc?